 As an investment banker, startup CFO, fundraising consultant, and corporate M&A director, Stefan has built financial models and conducted due diligence and analysis for projects ranging from a €6 million startup fundraising to a €7 billion LBO.
-Occasional freelancing allows him to engage with interesting finance challenges in areas outside the scope of his full-time job as M&A director.
+Occasional freelancing allows him to tackle interesting finance challenges in areas outside the scope of his full-time job as M&A director.

 Led the Hiab program management office which tracked the execution of key strategic initiatives in the Hiab business area.

 Led the M&A target screening, evaluation, and execution of M&A projects in Hiab.